How To Become a Mystery Shopper

-You have to complete an assessment to be accepted as a mystery shopper with this company.
+You have to complete an assessment to be accepted with this company.

-I get quite a lot of work through this company as well, and I love how straight forward it is with them.
+I get quite a lot of mystery shopper jobs through this company as well, and I love how straight forward it is with them.

 I’ve just had a look at my job board, and it looks as though I tend to go for the same food company on the jobs I choose!

 I can see on the jobs that are available on there now that there’s one for a mobile phone store visit, and another one for testing underage drink buying in a shop (which is on for £38 – I’m too old to do this one though!).

 Generally, they pay between £5 – £15 for standard visits.